ch-stark/gatekeeperblog/blog/blog.md

 By deploying the two PolicySets you get a very elegant way to setup Compliance-As-Code and can focus now on making further modifications which match your goals.

+From our experience we know that sometimes the `Why shall I do this` and `What goals can I achieve` and not 100% clear, reach out to us for any deeper discussion.